Congregation of Marian Fathers of the Immaculate Conception: 21st century

-With a Polish Pope in the chair of St. Peter and the Fall of the Berlin Wall, the circumstances were ripe for a resurgence of the Marian order in Poland.
-The Fathers laid plans to erect an ambitious new shrine to Mary, to rival that of Czestochowa, in the village Licheń Stary, scene of a 19th-century Napoleonic soldier's devotion.
+With a Polish Pope in the chair of Saint Peter and the Fall of the Berlin Wall, the circumstances were ripe for a resurgence of the Marian order in Poland.
+The Fathers laid plans to erect an ambitious new shrine to Mary, to rival that of Częstochowa, in the village Licheń Stary, scene of a 19th-century Napoleonic soldier's devotion.
 The resulting basilica and visitor centre, designed by Barbara Bielecka and blessed in 1999 by John Paul II, was completed in 2004 and is said to be the largest church building in Poland.
 The construction was said to have been funded entirely by pilgrims' donations.

 In 2009 the Marian Fathers controversially sold the Grade I listed Fawley Court, which had previously served as a school, museum and focus for the Polish community in Britain.